rust-lang/blog.rust-lang.org/content/inside-rust/this-development-cycle-in-cargo-1.92.md

 we could reduce path lengths on Windows and allow intermediate artifact reuse between profiles and even platforms (e.g. build script builds).
 As I said earlier, the locking scheme is also blocked on the new layout.
-We either have to do implement and stabilize them together or have two transitions.
+We either have to implement and stabilize them together or have two transitions.
 It doesn't stop there.
 A new locking scheme may be benefited by us moving away from mutable intermediate artifacts which could balloon disk usage as each build for each edit of your source would have a distinct artifact.